vedderb/vesc-os-pi/README.md

 sudo dd if=output/images/sdcard.img of=/dev/[card_id] bs=1M
 ```

-Make so to wait for the copy to finish before unplugging the card.
+Make sure to wait for the copy to finish before unplugging the card.
 Also make sure that the device you write the image to really is the SD-card and not some other drive - dd is happy to overwrite all data you point it at without asking you.

 One way to find \[card_id\] is to run